News / Why Your Ball Pythons Aren't Selling (And What ...

 One slow-moving animal is a minor problem.
 Ten of them?
 That's a significant drag on your operation.

-Why Ball Python Breeders Produce Animals That Won't Sell
+Why Breeders Produce Animals That Won't Sell

 This isn't about bad breeders making bad decisions.
 It's about making breeding decisions without complete information.

 Following trends that have peaked.
 A morph that was hot two years ago might be saturated now.
-If you're not tracking market demand, you won't see the shift until your animals are already sitting.
+If you're not tracking market demand, you won't see the shift until your animals are sitting.

 Pricing based on attachment.
 You spent three years working toward a specific combo.
 That emotional investment doesn't translate to market value.

-The Data That Reveals the Problem
+See THE RACKThe Data That Reveals the Problem

-Ball python breeders who avoid stale inventory track specific metrics:
+Breeders who avoid stale inventory track specific metrics:

 Days to sell by sex.
 Are your males sitting longer than females?
 By how much?
 This affects both pricing and production decisions.

 Sell-through rate.
-What percentage of animals produced are you actually selling?
+What percentage of animals produced are you selling?
 If you're holding back large numbers because they won't move, that's a problem.

 The Feedback Loop Most Breeders Miss